 The Institute has designated funds related to Chapter net assets previously accumulated through Chapter initiatives.
 Annually, Chapter operations are reviewed in total and any monetary shortfalls in a given year are funded using these funds at Management's discretion.
-Although it is not the intent of the Institute or its management to utilize these Chapter designated funds for Institute operations, it can do so with the approval of the Institute's Board of Governors.
+Although it is not the intent of the Institute or its management to utilize these Chapter designated funds for Institute operations, it can do so with the approval of the Board.

-12. NET ASSETS WITH DONOR RESTRICTIONS
+11. NET ASSETS WITH DONOR RESTRICTIONS

 The Institute reports contributions of cash or other assets as restricted support if they are received with donor stipulations that limit the use of the donated assets.
-At both June 30, 2019 and 2018, the Institute held \$57,621 of contributions from members to support the Anti-Tax Initiative.
+At each of the years ended June 30, 2020 and 2019, the Institute held \$57,621 of contributions from members to support the Anti-Tax Initiative.

-13. RELATED PARTIES
+12. RELATED PARTIES

-At June 30, 2019 and 2018, the Institute held amounts collected on behalf of or designated to certain affiliates.
-These amounts are included in accounts payable and accrued expenses and accounts receivable as follows at June 30, 2019 and 2018:
+At June 30, 2020 and 2019, the Institute held amounts collected on behalf of or designated to certain affiliates.
+These amounts are included in accounts payable and accrued expenses and accounts receivable as follows at June 30, 2020 and 2019:

-2018
+2019

-Due to (from) FICPA Scholarship Foundation, Inc. Due to Florida CPA Political Action Committees \$ 10,238 17,381 \$ (13,469) 1,951
+Due to FICPA Scholarship Foundation, Inc. Due to Florida CPA Political Action Committees \$ 7,649 14,621 \$ 10,238 17,381

-\$ 27,619 \$ (11,518)
+\$ 22,270 \$ 27,619

 At times, the Institute provides services to the FICPA Scholarship Foundation, Inc. which are recorded as in-kind contributions under the related service expense.
-For the years ended June 30, 2019 and 2018, the Institute contributed approximately \$251,000 and \$250,000, respectively, of services related to administrative support which has been included in membership services in the consolidated statements of activities.
+For the years ended June 30, 2020 and 2019, the Institute contributed approximately \$317,000 and \$251,000, respectively, of services related to administrative support which has been included in membership services in the consolidated statements of activities.

-14. COMMITMENTS AND CONTINGENCIES
+13. COMMITMENTS AND CONTINGENCIES